msawyer91/fun-weather-alerts/README.md

 ```

 This is particularly useful for users outside the United States who do
 not use an NWS alert source.
+International support is coming!

 ## Debugging the Meters

 The card includes optional debug settings so you do not have to modify
 the JavaScript just to test the various Muggy and Nipply states.
+The Muggy
+Meter is rendered when the current temperature is 55F or 12.8C or higher;
+at lower temperatures the Nipply Meter is displayed.
+If you want to test
+both meters, the debug temperature will enable you to specify any temperature
+value, and the meter will update accordingly.

 Force the Muggy Meter: